smithlabcode/ribotricer/README.md

 ------------------

 ## LICENSE

-Ribotricer for detecting actively translating ORFs from Ribo-seq data Copyright (C) 2018 Andrew D Smith, Wenzheng Li, Saket Choudhary and the University of Southern California
+Ribotricer for detecting actively translating ORFs from Ribo-seq data Copyright (C) 2020 Saket Choudhary, Wenzheng Li, Andrew D Smith, and the University of Southern California

 This program is free software: you can redistribute it and/or modify